nushell/nushell.github.io/commands/docs/dfr_filter-with.md

 title: dfr filter-with
 categories: |
   dataframe or lazyframe
-version: 0.76.0
+version: 0.77.0
 dataframe_or_lazyframe: |
-  Filters dataframe using a mask or expression as reference
+  Filters dataframe using a mask or expression as reference.
 usage: |
-  Filters dataframe using a mask or expression as reference
+  Filters dataframe using a mask or expression as reference.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe or lazyframe